williamDalston/schrodingers-cat-website/content/articles/qc-critique-001.md

 As philosopher Kelvin McQueen notes, the probability problem is Many-Worlds' "one big problem."
 Despite the theory's elegance and popularity, this issue looms large.

 McQueen points to the core conflict: "75% A / 25% B: Same branching?
 Amplitudes lose meaning."
-This captures the problem perfectly—if all branches exist equally, why should amplitudes determine what you experience?
+This captures the problem perfectly if all branches exist equally, why should amplitudes determine what you experience?

 The philosophical community remains divided.
 Some find Many-Worlds compelling despite the probability issue.
 Others find it fatally flawed.